TeriumCloud/TeriumCloud/README.md

 - Give the start-master.sh file '777' rights (Only on linux systems)
 - Execute start-master.sh
 - Everything will be downloaded and created automatically.
-- Now you can create groups and more.
+- Now you can create groups, start services and more.
 Have fun!

 ## Installation (WRAPPER/NODE)